faponte1230/dreamgarage/README.md

 Three event listeners are added: "DOMContentLoaded, "Submit", and "Click".

 # About
 In the garage are a few cars that should be in everyones garage.
 Submit the name of the car you want to add to your already impressive collection, and don't forget to include an img URL.
-"Towing away" your car will send it away to the shop until you reload your garage ..
+"Towing away" your car remove your car from the garage ..
 Wish away!